-Swiss Abroad part-time: the challenges of working in two countries
+Part-time Swiss Abroad: the challenges of working in two countries

 Adapted from French by K. Bidwell/ds

-*a pseudonym
+*pseudonym

 In compliance with the JTI standards